ddav16psy-astro/Python_ML_ClimateWins_Part_2/README.md

 #### Folders

-•	01 Datasets: Original, processed and split data files.
+•	Datasets: In various labeled folders.
 Original weather data is in the "Dataset-weather-prediction-dataset-processed.xlsx" Excel file.
 Pleasant/Unpleasant Weather answers data is in the "Dataset-Answers-Weather_Prediction_Pleasant_Weather.xlsx" Excel file of unknown provenance.

 •	02 Scripts: Python scripts for sequential stages of the project's second half, differentiated by topics.